 Part 2: Draft your email template in a Microsoft Word document

 Now that we have our mailing list together, it’s time to put together our source document in Microsoft Word.
 Mail Merge templates are best drafted without worrying about personalization fields.
 We will add them later.
 Focus on your email content first and foremost; the quality of your email will have the most significant impact on its success.
 Make sure to save when you’re finished.

-Start your mail merge in Microsoft Word with two steps
+How to use mail merge in Word with two steps

 Now it’s time to connect our Word document to the recipient list in Excel and configure Word to personalize the message based on our contact data.
 Click the Mailings Tab to get started.
 If you don’t see it, simply navigate to the Ribbon settings under the file menu and make sure the Mailings Tab is checked in the list of sections to include.